Panic of 1819: Neofederalist expectations for the central bank

 The revival of the Bank of the United States had two primary objectives: first, to reverse the post-war inflationary practices of state-chartered banks by inducing resumption of convertibility, and second, to expand the opportunities for the common man to acquire bank credit, promoting enterprise and an orderly and profitable westward expansion.

 The regulatory mechanism of the SBUS resided in its fiscal duties as depository for the U.S. Department of the Treasury.
 As such, the bank accepted circulating state bank paper money from individuals, businesses and importers when they paid taxes or custom duty fees.
 The central bank immediately credited these payments to the U.S. Treasury with its own metallic reserves.
 The SBUS, in turn, anticipated that the state banks which had issued the paper money would, upon demand, redeem their currency with gold and silver—"convertibility"—reimbursing the government bank.

 In order to remain solvent, the state banks would, ideally, constrain their lending of paper money—however profitable—so as not to allow the SBUS to become a significant creditor and deplete their specie reserves.
 Failing this, the Second Bank of the United States would, in theory, cease to honor the banknotes of those financial institutions that refused to promptly settle their government accounts with hard money—a recipe for bankruptcy.

 The central bank's direct influence on inflationary lending was limited to those chartered banks whose paper currency was extensively used to remit funds to the government (i.e. tax and duty payments).

-The SBUS and its branches had little or no direct control over commercial paper emitted by unchartered lending outfits: "All that was necessary to start a bank…was plates, presses and paper; 'a church, a tavern, a blacksmith shop' would be a suitable site."
+The SBUS and its branches had little or no direct control over commercial paper emitted by unchartered lending outfits: "All that was necessary to start a bank ... was plates, presses and paper; 'a church, a tavern, a blacksmith shop' would be a suitable site."
 These unregulated credit operations would "to some extent interpenetrate" the regulated banking system, especially in the regions of wildcat banking.

 Prelude to panic: 1816–1818

 President of the United States James Madison and Secretary of the Treasury Alexander Dallas fully approved the elevation of William Jones—one of the federally appointed Bank directors—to SBUS President in October 1816.
 Jones, formerly a member of Madison's cabinet, owed his promotion more to his political acumen than his skills as a banker.
-Financier and co-director Stephen Girard was troubled at Jones' promotion, concerned that he could never provide disinterested leadership for the bank, and businessman John Jacob Astor doubted Jones' ability to wield the bank's regulatory powers effectively.
+Financier and co-director Stephen Girard was troubled at Jones's promotion, concerned that he could never provide disinterested leadership for the bank, and businessman John Jacob Astor doubted Jones's ability to wield the bank's regulatory powers effectively.

 Jones extended the institution's resources liberally in accordance with the post-war "national exuberance", generating large dividends for its stockholders.
-His administration of the bank resonated with Secretary Crawford's lenient policy with regard to public land receipts in the form of chartered-bank script when specie was scarce nationally.
+His administration of the bank resonated with Secretary Crawford's lenient policy with regard to public land receipts in the form of chartered-bank scrip when specie was scarce nationally.